-Dick Palmer has worked in the education and skills sector for over 30 years, latterly as Principal of City College Norwich and currently as a Non-Executive Director in a number of independent training companies.
-He has been a City and Guilds of London Institute Councillor since November 2018 and recently has become Chair of the City and Guilds Group Foundation.
+Richard (Dick) Palmer Dick Palmer has worked in the education and skills sector for over 30 years, latterly as Principal of City College Norwich and currently as a Non-Executive Director in a number of independent training companies.
+He has been a City and Guilds of London Institute Councillor since November 2018 and is the Chair of the City and Guilds Foundation.
+Dick was appointed as Vice-Chair and Honoray Secretary of the City and Guilds of London Institute in October 2024.